Moment bounds on the corrector of stochastic homogenization of non-symmetric elliptic finite difference equations: Auxiliary results and proofs

 The Green's function is useful since by linearity it encodes all the information for the solution $u$ to the equation

 Indeed, testing \eqref{eq:1} with $G_T(a;\cdot,y)$ and integrating by parts \textit{formally} yields

 Of course, to make sense of this for $f=\nabla^*(a\xi)\in\ell^\infty(\Z^d)$, we need $G_T$ in $\ell^1(\Z^d)$.
 On the other hand, the definition of the Green's function only yields $G_T(\cdot,y) \in \ell^2(\Z^d)$ but this is not enough to establish well-posedness of~\eqref{eq:1}.
 It is not difficult to establish that $\sum_x G_T(x,y) = T$ for all $y\in\Z^d$ and $a\in\Omega$ but without the maximum principle, $G_T$ may be negative and it does not follow that $G_T$ is in $\ell^1(\Z^d)$.
 Therefore we need another argument to establish well-posedness of~\eqref{eq:1}.
 This is provided by the following lemma, which shows exponential decay of $G_T$ and in particular that $G_T$ is in $\ell^1(\Z^d)$. \begin{lemma} \end{lemma} Since we could not find a suitable reference for this estimate in the discrete, non-symmetric case, we present a proof in the appendix.
-The proof uses Agmon's positivity method~\cite{Agmon} and in the discrete setting is inspired by~\cite[Proof of Lemma~3]{Gloria10}.
+The proof is essentially done by testing with $e^{\frac{\delta}{2}|x|}$ (this is also known as \emph{Agmon's positivity method}~\cite{Agmon}).
+In the discrete setting this is inspired by~\cite[Proof of Lemma~3]{Gloria10}.
 With this result at hand, we can provide well-posedness of the modified corrector $\phi_T$.
 In addition to well-posedness, Lemma~\ref{L:Gint} allows us to deduce $\phi_T(0) = \phi_T(a; 0) \in C_b(\Omega)$, which is necessary for the application of LSI~\eqref{eq:LSI} and SG~\eqref{eq:SG} to $\phi_T$. \begin{lemma}[Modified corrector] For all $a\in\Omega$ the modified corrector equation \eqref{eq:1} admits a unique bounded solution $\phi_T(a;\cdot)\in\ell^\infty(\Z^d)$.
 The so defined modified corrector $\phi_T:\Omega\times\Z^d\to\R$ satisfies $\phi_T(\cdot,x)\in C_b(\Omega)$ for all $x\in\Z^d$, and

 Furthermore, $\phi_T$ is stationary, i.e.\

 \end{lemma} \begin{proof} {\bf Step 1}.
 Existence and uniqueness of $\phi_T$: In this step, we argue that for arbitrary $f\in\ell^\infty(\Z^d)$ equation \eqref{eq:7} admits a unique solution $u$ and $u$ can be represented as in \eqref{eq:6}.
 The existence and uniqueness of $\phi_T$ then follows by setting $f:=-\nabla^*(a\xi)$.
 For the argument, note that by Lemma~\ref{L:Gint} we have $G_T(a;\cdot,y)\in\ell^1(\Z^d)$.
 Hence, for every $f\in\ell^\infty(\Z^d)$, equation \eqref{eq:6} defines a function $u(a;\cdot)\in\ell^\infty(\Z^d)$ that solves \eqref{eq:7}.
 For the uniqueness, let $\tilde u\in\ell^\infty(\Z^d)$ solve \eqref{eq:7}.
 Testing \eqref{eq:7} with $G_T(a^t;\cdot,x)$ yields